-The world is fast changing, and every day, your private data remains at risk if you use the internet.
+The world is fast-changing, and every day, your private data remains at risk if you use the internet.
 In 2017, more than 50% of online retailers in the US were victims of cybercrimes.
 In 2021, these numbers have increased, and this is why more people are starting to pay more attention to online privacy.

-When a cyber-criminal attacks an online retailer, it means that their company data and that of their clients is compromised.
+When a cyber-criminal attacks an online retailer, it means that their company data and that of their clients are compromised.
 Even without this kind of threat, there are numerous other reasons for you to be concerned about your privacy online.

 Advertisers on social platforms rely on your social network service providers for information about everything you are doing.
 This includes spying on your web browsing activities, accessing your contacts, your locations, and more.
 This is used for targeted ads and to influence our purchases.
 The tricky part is knowing the intentions of the person accessing this crucial data.